 There is a very cyclical layout to the space: it starts with a setting seen by the outside world through the glass storefront, which draws people into the workspace.
 Once inside, they can participate physically and take part in the creation of the objects that are placed on display.
 That work is left to be shared with others who continue the cycle when they get excited about the work that others have left for them to see.

 PLOUGHSHARES: Where do you see book arts going in the future?

 IGLORIA: The only aspect of the future I’m thinking about is how we can further push a crossover between artists and non-artists.
 If there was a medium that could speak on so many levels to so many types of people, I think the book is the prime candidate.
 Its approachable size and the fact that the viewer can control when to turn pages makes such a difference in how one relates to it as artwork.
 It’s not so intimidating when you’re holding one in your own hands.
-I see the book as a medium to make change, and to bring people to better places and to a better understanding.subscribe to Ploughshares?
+I see the book as a medium to make change, and to bring people to better places and to a better understanding.Might we be so bold as to suggest that you subscribe to Ploughshares?